Schema#

 TypedField#

-It is represented in PHP as an associative array
+It is represented in PHP as an associative array.
+The difference to the Object field type

 Lets have a look at the following example fields: